• Menu

 Then we eat fresh that night and freeze the leftovers in individual containers after it has cooled down.
 My children and even I love to pull a serving out and eat it for lunch or dinner when we are in a hurry.

-I buy buns or rolls and leave them in the fridge if I think they will be eaten in the next two weeks to add to them.
-I still haven’t tried to freeze sweet potato fries so let me know if you have tried that but I love to fill my oven with sweet potatoes and bake a bunch all at the same time, put them on the counter to cool then scoop them out with a spoon, put them in a bowl and mash them real quick with a fork before I put them in individual freezer containers.
+I still haven't tried to freeze sweet potato fries so let me know if you have tried that but I love to fill my oven with sweet potatoes and bake a bunch all at the same time, put them on the counter to cool then scoop them out with a spoon, put them in a bowl and mash them real quick with a fork before I put them in individual freezer containers.

 I’m not much of a bun person so my favorite thing to do is pull out a serving of sweet potatoes and top them with a serving of sloppy joes.
 It tastes the same as when I cooked the food fresh aka it tastes like I cooked it all day.
 It’s good enough I would serve it for company.
 Seriously.